pravesh-aryal/bagh_chal/README.md

-# Bagh Chal (Tiger-Goat) game.
+# Bagh Chal (Tiger-Goat) game
 ### Bagh chal game made using python3 and pygame

-As of now, this project is not complete and doesnot represent the final version.
+As of now, this project is not complete and does not represent the final version.